mydonne/GD_ZThreadLib/README.md

 GD_ZThreadLib
 =============

-This is my build ZThread library using VS2010 &amp; VS2012.
+This is my build of ZThread library using VS2010 &amp; VS2012.